litelawliet/Rasterizer/README.md

 The exercise I engaged myself in is to reproduce the GPU rasterization process in the CPU.

-Goals :
+Goals:
    - Load any 3D models to rasterize into the scene.
 (Done)
    - Move in 3D the camera using both keyboard and mouse to navigate.
 (Done)
    - Rasterize all the 3D models.
 (In progress)
    - Use Blinn-Phong lighting on all 3D models in the scenes.

 I am using an sf::Uint8 array furnished by SFML.
 Since my goal is to reproduce as close as possible all the process of the rasterization I managed all the pixels myself which includes the 4 bytes composing a pixel.